wendyelviragarcia/create_pictures/README.md

 Wendy Elvira-García
 www.wendyelvira.ga
 october 2013
-tested on Praat 5.3.73 for Windows and Mac
+tested on Praat 6 for Windows and Mac
-If it doesn't run on Linux, check the syntax of lines: 470 & 486 and mail me I'll be grateful.

-**Citation: Elvira García, Wendy (2017).
-Create pictures with tiers v.4.4.
+**Citation: Elvira García, Wendy (2022).
+Create pictures with tiers v.6.
 Praat script.**

 The first version of this script was inspired by: draw-waveform-sgram-f0.praat